nicholasgriffintn/obsidian-cloudflare-ai/README.md

 - [ ] Add an image generation mode where you can insert the response into the current note.
 - [ ] Add a speech to text mode.
 - [ ] Look at adding other providers like Anthropic, OpenAI, etc.
-- [ ] Make the UI nicer where possible.

 ## Requirements